Concupiscence

 St. Augustine explored and used the term "concupiscence" to refer to sinful lust.

 Concupiscence (from Late Latin concupīscentia, from the Latin verb concupīscere, from con-, "with", here an intensifier, + cupere, "to desire" + -scere, a verb-forming suffix denoting beginning of a process or state) is an ardent longing, typically one that is sensual.
 In Christianity, particularly in Catholic and Lutheran theology, concupiscence is the tendency of humans to sin.

 There are nine occurrences of concupiscence in the Douay-Rheims Bible and three occurrences in the King James Bible.
 It is also one of the English translations of the Koine Greek epithumia (ἐπιθυμία), which occurs 39 times in the New Testament.

 Involuntary sexual arousal is explored in the Confessions of Augustine, wherein he used the term "concupiscence" to refer to sinful lust.

 Jewish perspective

 In Judaism, there is an early concept of yetzer hara (Hebrew: יצר הרע for "evil inclination").
 This concept is the inclination of humanity at creation to do evil or violate the will of God.
-The yetzer hara is not the product of original sin as in Christian theology, but the tendency of humanity to misuse the natural survival needs of the physical body.
-Therefore, the natural need of the body for food becomes gluttony, the command to procreate becomes lust, the demands of the body for rest become sloth, and so on.
+The yetzer hara is not the product of original sin as in Christian theology, it is a drive toward pleasure, property or security that can lead to evil if uncontrolled.

 In Judaism, the yetzer hara is a natural part of God's creation, and God provides guidelines and commands to help followers master this tendency.
 This doctrine was clarified in the Sifre around 200–350 CE.
 In Jewish doctrine, it is possible for humanity to overcome the yetzer hara.
-Therefore, for the Jewish mindset, it is possible for humanity to choose good over evil and it is the person's duty to choose good (cf. Sifrei on Deuteronomy, P. Ekev 45, Kidd.
-30b).
+Therefore, for the Jewish mindset, it is possible for humanity to choose good over evil and it is the person's duty to choose good.